-Roberta Byrd was born on January 4, 1919, in Tacoma, Washington.
-She attended Lincoln High School there and Wilberforce University in Ohio.
+Roberta Byrd was born on January 4, 1919, in Tacoma.
+She attended Lincoln High School and then Wilberforce University in Ohio.
 She married Dr. James J. Byrd in 1950, lived in New Jersey, and gave birth to two sons.

 She returned to Seattle in 1959, and later earned a B.A. in Sociology and in Elementary Education and an M.A. in Librarianship at the University of Washington.
 She taught at Jefferson Elementary School and then became librarian at John Muir Elementary School.
 During the 1966 school boycott through which the Black community protested the lack of progress toward desegregation, she headed the Freedom School at the YMCA.

 Her acting and television career began in the early 1960s when she starred in the Cirque Theatre production of Raisin in the Sun with Greg Morris (1933-1996), who is known for his role in TV's Mission Impossible.
 On KCTS/Channel 9, she told stories to young children in a show called Let's Imagine.
 Later she moderated the Program Face to Face on KING TV from 1965-1970 and from 1971-1972 on KCTS/9.
 The program was an audience participation show that featured guest speakers talking about controversial topics such as desegregation and welfare.
 She awakened the community to civil rights issues and other important topics overlooked in the media.
 She acted as a bridge between the Black and white communities.